-Table 11.24 Optional Parameters for SMTP Connectors

-Parameter Description collapse Enables conversion of UPDATE_BLOCK events to make subscriber output publishable.
+Table 16.23 Required Parameters for the SMTP Connector Parameter Description collapse Enables conversion of UPDATE_BLOCK events to make subscriber output publishable.
 The default value is disabled. emailperevent Specifies true or false.
 The default is false.
-If false, each e-mail body contains a full event block.
-If true, each mail body contains a single event. rmretdel Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy. [configfilesection] Specifies the name of the section in /etc/connectors.config to parse for configuration parameters.
+If false, each e- mail body contains a full event block.
+If true, each mail body contains a single event. rmretdel Specifies to remove all delete events from event blocks received by a subscriber that were introduced by a window retention policy. configfilesection Specifies the name of the section in /etc/ connectors.config to parse for configuration parameters.
+Specify the value as [configfilesection].